-- 4 Enter a value (0 lowest priority - 9 highest priority) in the Priority box to attribute a priority to the hot folder. - 5 Click the Workflow dropdown list, and select a workflow to link to the hot folder. - 6 Click the Hot Folder Script dropdown list, and select a script. - 7 Leave the Script Parameters at default, or enter other parameters. - 8 Leave Enabled checked so the hot folder will be active.

-NOTE: Enable XML Import is disabled for Optilink Essentials.

-- 9 Enable XML Import is checked by default.
+- 4 Enter a value (0 lowest priority - 9 highest priority) in the Priority box to attribute a priority to the hot folder. - 5 Click the Workflow dropdown list, and select a workflow to link to the hot folder. - 6 Click the Hot Folder Script dropdown list, and select a script. - 7 Leave the Script Parameters at default, or enter other parameters. - 8 Leave Enabled checked so the hot folder will be active. - 9 Enable XML Import is checked by default.
 The work flow can be configured for XML importing.
 The Type II and Type III configuration is supported.
 Type I cannot be processed in a shared input configuration.
-Refer to "XML Import" on page 246 for details.
+Refer to "XML Import" on page 327 for details. - 10 Checking Scan Subfolders allows automatic scanning of any sub folders below this hot folder. - 11 Enable Cross-Domain, if necessary.